ZEN872/CS220_TEAM_8/README.md

 - Then run the command: **./sim**
 - Then you will have to export the .vcd file generated to your local machine. **The Reason we have to move it to our local machine is that Verdi can not read the file, and the Bender server does not have gtkwave.**
-- Then run the following command on your local machine: **gtkwave "name of file".vcd** **If you do not have GTKwave installed, this is the command to install on your local machine: sudo apt install gtkwave**
+- Then run the following command on your local machine: **gtkwave "name of file".vcd**

+**WARNING: If you do not have GTKwave installed, this is the command to install on your local machine: sudo apt install gtkwave**

 ## How to run syn: